 - Ultra-Low Latency Video Streaming – Latency is 0.5 seconds

 RTSP vs HLS

 HLS stands for HTTP Live Streaming.
-HLS is an adaptive HTTP-based protocol used for transporting video and audio data from media servers to the end-user’s device.
+HLS is an adaptive HTTP-based protocol used for transporting video and audio data/content from media servers to the end-user’s device.

 HLS was created by Apple in 2009.
 Apple announced the HLS at about the same time as the legendary device iPhone 3.
 Earlier generations of iPhone 3 had live streaming playback problems, and Apple wanted to fix this problem with HLS.